 *Eligible agencies and jurisdictions include the state of Wisconsin (WisDOT), Douglas County, the City of Superior and the Duluth Transit Authority (DTA).

 How are TIP projects selected?

-All projects must be identified in the MIC’s current 25-year Long Range Transportation Plan in support of the Duluth-Superior area’s goals and transportation system needs.
-In addition, the MIC evaluates and prioritizes each proposal based on the following criteria:
+All projects must be defined as “regionally significant” and also identified in the MIC’s current 25-year Long Range Transportation Plan.
+The LRTP defines the Duluth-Superior area’s transportation goals and system needs.
+The MIC evaluates and prioritizes each proposed project based on the following criteria:

 • Regional Benefit: What are the project’s merits/benefits and intended effect upon the regional transportation network and what are the project’s estimated benefits relative to its cost?